 A hacker attack occurs every 39 seconds according to a Clark School study at the University of Maryland.
 Most businesses don’t have the right technology, people and processes in place to keep up with the speed of today’s threats.
 Trusting Aptean’s cloud software with your vital data can be the most crucial step toward closing your security gaps and safeguarding your organization’s most valuable assets.

 Want to dive deeper into why Saas is better for your data security strategy?
-Check out the full whitepaper from Jason Barr and Aptean.
+Check out the full whitepaper from Aptean.